 The Boom Vader 125cc motorcycle is excellent and reasonably reliable if you ride it how it was meant to be ridden.
 But we don’t do that; we want to do performance upgrades to the Boom Vader, but before we do that, let’s cover my recommended Boom Vader reliability upgrade parts list you should be working on.

-This upgrade list is based much on my experience and the experiences of others whose mistakes I want to avoid making.
-This list is upgrade advice I would give myself when I buy the next Grom-Clone, especially if it’s a Vader motorcycle.
+This Boom Vader 125cc parts upgrade list is based much on my experience and the experiences of others whose mistakes I want to avoid making.
+This is advice I would use myself if I bought another Grom-Clone bike.

 FYI: Finding Boom Vader Parts isn’t a challenge, Grom-clone are popular and some real Honda Grom parts fit on these bikes.
 Have fun!